axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md

 ^
 # Life, art and creativity
 - <a name="^living-is-creating"></a>**We are all creative simply by means of living.** Living, we are constantly creating our reality.
 Living is a creative act.
 We exist as creative beings in a creative universe.
 Life is creation.
-	- **Creatives vs artists.** Creatives make things happen more generally.
+	- **Creatives vs artists.** Creatives create, artists create art.
+Creatives make things happen.
 	- We are constantly designing our experience of reality — **whether we do so consciously or unconsciously.**
-	- **We are immersed in a field of undifferentiated matter.** We can go any which way at any moment; we can call forth anything at any moment.
+	- <a name="^undifferentiated-matter"></a>**We are immersed in a field of undifferentiated matter.** We can go any which way at any moment; we can call forth anything at any moment.
 - <a name="^art-the-fruit-of-humans"></a>**Art is the fruit of humanity.** Humans produce art, just as trees produce flowers and fruits.
 - **Art is beyond utilitarianism** — we do not create a work of art for it to be useful to somebody else; only to express who we are.
-- **Artistic creations are externalized dreams** — creations of the subconscious, not fully understood by the person, and revealing them.
+- **Artistic creations are externalized dreams** — creations of the subconscious, not fully understood by the person, and revealing them. (× [On Writing]({% link 0-book-review/_posts/2026-03-30-on-writing-stephen-king-summary.md %}) – art as telepathy)
 ^
 - Reason for making art: "**When we're making things we love, our mission is accomplished.
 There's nothing at all to figure out.**"
 - **Be near what you love.** Work in adjacent spheres.